idesis-gmbh/BareBrowser/app/_root/README.md

 ### Windows

-The behaviour is the same like on the Mac, but starting BareBrowser from the command-line is straight forward:
+The behavior is the same like on the Mac, but starting BareBrowser from the command-line is straight forward:

 ```text